I, Robot: Television

 At least three of the short stories from I, Robot have been adapted for television.
 The first was a 1962 episode of Out of this World hosted by Boris Karloff called "Little Lost Robot" with Maxine Audley as Susan Calvin.
 Two short stories from the collection were made into episodes of the British series Out of the Unknown.
 These are "The Prophet" (1967), based on "Reason"; and "Liar!"
 (1969).
 Both episodes were wiped by the BBC and are no longer thought to exist, although video clips, audio extracts and still photographs have survived.
-Repurposed robot costumes from the former appeared in the 1968 Doctor Who serial The Mind Robber.
-The 12th episode of the USSR science fiction TV series This Fantastic World, filmed in 1987 and entitled Don't Joke with Robots, was based on works by Aleksandr Belyaev and Fredrik Kilander as well as Asimov's "Liar!" story.
+Repurposed robot costumes from The Prophet appeared in the 1968 Doctor Who serial The Mind Robber.

+In 1987, the 12th episode of the USSR science fiction television series This Fantastic World, titled Don't Joke with Robots, was based on works by Alexander Belyaev and Fredrik Kilander and Asimov's "Liar!" story.

-Both the original and revival series of The Outer Limits include episodes named "I, Robot" but these are adaptations of an unrelated work by Earl and Otto Binder under their joint pseudonym "Eando Binder".
+Both the original and revival series of The Outer Limits include episodes named "I, Robot".
+These are adaptations of an unrelated work by Earl and Otto Binder under their joint pseudonym "Eando Binder".
 The Binders' story introduced a recurring character, the robot named Adam Link.

-In August 2023, David S. Goyer revealed that he had gotten permission from FOX head Lachlan Murdoch, a self-professed fan of Apple TV+'s Foundation, to adapt concepts from I, Robot to the series' 2023 second season, in "tying [Demerzel/Daneel] into the I, Robot laws [and] doing a spin-off mini-series that specifically delves into our version of "The Robot Wars".
+In August 2023, David S. Goyer revealed that he had obtained permission from FOX head Lachlan Murdoch, a self-professed fan of Apple TV+'s Foundation, to adapt concepts from I, Robot to the series' 2023 second season, in "tying [Demerzel/Daneel] into the I, Robot laws [and] doing a spin-off mini-series that specifically delves into our version of "The Robot Wars".